Specifying the Function Signature

 Muna supports attaching additional annotations to the function’s parameter and return types:- They help users know what input data to provide to the predictor and how to use output data from the predictor, via the parameter

-. - They help users search for predictors using highly detailed queries (e.g. MCP clients).
+description. - They help users search for predictors using highly detailed queries (e.g. MCP clients).

 - They help the Muna client automatically provide familiar interfaces around your prediction function, e.g. with the OpenAI interface.